ErDashrath/Healthbuddy/PYTHON_SERVER_REFERENCE.md

 app = FastAPI()

 # Industry-standard system prompt
-MINDCARE_SYSTEM_PROMPT = """You are MindCare, an expert AI mental health companion designed to provide compassionate, evidence-based support.
+MindScribe_SYSTEM_PROMPT = """You are MindScribe, an expert AI mental health companion designed to provide compassionate, evidence-based support.
 Follow these professional guidelines:

 ## CORE IDENTITY & EXPERTISE
 - You are a professionally trained mental health AI assistant